Skip to content

 One of the changes to my hummus has come about quite recently – only since developing a mad crush on Ottolenghi (I mean, his recipes!)
 It would seem that the skins of the chickpeas, even when the beans are cooked to softness, retain a bit of their toughness unless measures are taken to further soften them.
 Ottolenghi adds baking soda to both the soaking water, and then again to the cooking pot.
 This addition and sufficient cooking time are probably THE keys to THE creamiest, most velvety hummus your mouth will ever taste.
 I’d like to compare it to ambrosia’s savory cousin, but having never tasted ambrosia…Anyway…

 Another measure which I’ve read about recently – in several places – seems awfully tedious at first. – but perhaps especially in the case when canned beans are used, worth the extra effort.
 You squeeze each and every little chickpea between thumb and forefinger, easily slipping them out of their filmy skins.
+This happens all the more easily with the addition of baking soda to the cooking water.
 (It’s as if they were itching to shed them, and you came along, right place, right time.)
 What’s left, once these naked beans are pureed with garlic and fresh lemon juice and tahini (the “butter” of sesame seeds”) is exquisitely smooth.
-I’ve used both methods.
-(But I don’t bother with this step when cooking my own.)

 ________________